satbyy/go-noto-universal/README.md

 Gujarati, Oriya, Tamil, Telugu, Kannada, Malayalam, Thaana, Sinhala, Newa, Tibetan, Limbu, Meetei Mayek, Mro, Warang Citi, Ol Chiki, Chakma, Lepcha, Saurashtra, Masaram Gondi, Gunjala Gondi, Wancho.

-Urdu (NotoSansNastaliq), though not written in an Indic script, is included for practical reasons.
+Urdu (NotoNastaliq), though not written in an Indic script and not part of "South Asia" chapters in the Unicode spec, is included for practical reasons.
 Mongolian is currently not included because of issue with vmtx (vertical metrics).
 Noto fonts do not exist for Toto and Tangsa.

 ### Go Noto Asia Historical